The Wombats: Fix Yourself, Not the World (2021–2024)

 Starting from 13 May 2021, the band posted a series of teasers on various social media, leading up to the announcement on 24 May 2021 of the single "Method to the Madness", which was eventually released on 26 May 2021.
-In the months following, the singles "If You Ever Leave, I'm Coming with You", "Ready for the High" and "Everything I Love Is Going to Die" were released as further teasers for their firth studio album titled Fix Yourself, Not the World, which was published on 14 January 2022.
+In the months following, the singles "If You Ever Leave, I'm Coming with You", "Ready for the High" and "Everything I Love Is Going to Die" were released as further teasers for their fifth studio album titled Fix Yourself, Not the World, which was published on 14 January 2022.
 The album enjoyed immediate success, reaching the top spot in the UK Albums Chart on the week of release and becoming the band's first UK No. 1 album.

 The Wombats released the EP Is This What It Feels Like to Feel Like This? on 18 November 2022 via AWAL.
 The Wombats released their latest single on this EP on October 7, 2022, titled, "I Think My Mind Has Made Its Mind Up."